alby13/infinity-internet/README.md

    - The API responds with generated HTML and CSS, which is then saved to a file in a user-specific directory.

 5. **Error Handling and Logging**:
    - The application includes error handling mechanisms to manage API request failures and unexpected responses.
-Errors are logged to a file (`debug_log.txt`) for troubleshooting.
+Errors are logged to a file (`infinity_log.txt`) for troubleshooting.
    - The application implements a retry mechanism, attempting to regenerate the page up to three times if an error occurs.

 6. **Rate Limiting**: